Where to Locate Your Investment in Ahmedabad District, Gujarat

 In September 2021, the IFSCA invited applications from eligible entities that want to set up and operate the international trade financing services (ITFS) platform at GIFT City.
 The IFTS would be an electronic platform for facilitating trade requirements for exporters and importers through global institutions.

-Prior to that, in 2016, a competitive tax regime was announced incentivising investors in IFSC, incentivising activity by providing multiple tax reliefs including income-tax, dividend tax, Goods and Services Tax (GST.
+Prior to that, in 2016, a competitive tax regime was announced incentivizing investors in IFSC, incentivizing activity by providing multiple tax reliefs including income-tax, dividend tax, Goods and Services Tax (GST).

 In August 2021, IFSC GIFT City was awarded the Green Cities ‘Platinum’ certification for ‘Green Master Planning & Design and Implementation of Gift City’s Phase I Development’ by CII’s Indian Green Building Council (IGBC).
 The city strategically planned to achieve high energy efficiency through district cooling system and 100 percent LED street lighting, while also securing water management through 35 percent reduction in potable water consumption and treatment and reuse of 100 percent wastewater.

-The state-owned General Insurance Corporation (GIC Re), seventh largest non-life reinsurer globally, recently announced it will shift its office from Dubai to GIFT City.
+In August 2021, the state-owned General Insurance Corporation (GIC Re), seventh largest non-life reinsurer globally, announced it will shift its office from Dubai to GIFT City.
 It is also believed that the banking sector will form the core of the financial center with the IFSCA issuing its set of banking regulations that will replace the RBI’s (central bank) – specifying licensing conditions for establishing banks in the region, permissible activities, prudential norms, KYC, and anti-money laundering norms and so on.

 Special Economic Zones in Ahmedabad